sinri/DryDockOfArk/README.md

 Configure your own config file, check your requirements on Database, Cache and Log, and make modification.

-It is recommended to load all those components when project is loading, so you can do this job in `autoload.php`.
+It is recommended to load all those components when project is loading, so you can do this job in `loadComponent.php`.

 If you use Apache to load the project, you need to add the `.htaccess` file and open the allow override option.